-Earlier, Chromecast, a thumb-sized media streaming device that plugs into the HDMI port on your TV, required an extension to stream content from your Web browser to your TV.
-With the latest release of Google Chrome for Windows this step can be skipped.
+Earlier, Chromecast, a thumb-sized media streaming device that plugs into your TV’s HDMI port, required an extension to stream content from your Web browser to your TV.
+With the latest release of Google Chrome for Windows, this step can be skipped.
 To enable extension-free casting in Chrome, follow the tutorial.

 Enable Extension-free Casting in Chrome

-If you are using the beta version of the browser, you will notice the feature is not enabled by default since it is currently in testing mode.
+If you are using the browser’s beta version, you will notice the feature is not enabled by default since it is currently in testing mode.

 Type the following address and enter it into the URL/address bar of the browser and hit Enter:

 Select ‘Enabled’ in the drop-down menu.